 If you are active duty in the military, are there exceptions to the residency requirement in Providence Family Court?

-Pursuant to RI Family law, there are different rules for people stationed in the military who previously resided in Rhode Island.
+Pursuant to RI Family law and Rhode Island divorce law, there are different rules for people stationed in the military who previously resided in Rhode Island.

 If I don’t meet the residency requirements can I still seek relief from the Providence or Kent County Family Court?

 If you are currently living in RI but cannot satisfy the RI divorce residency requirements to file for an absolute divorce, there are other options such as a complaint for separate maintenance without filing for divorce or a divorce from bed and board and future cohabitation.
 These causes of action may permit you to litigate property rights, temporary alimony, child custody and support issues among other issues.

 In RI divorce and family law, is there a legal advantage to filing for divorce first?